 Education in crisis

 Matthew Sterne notes in the Mail & Guardian earlier this month that the true state of South Africa’s schools is a cause for concern with 78% of Grade 4 learners unable to read for meaning.
 When the results of the international TIMSS study of 2019 came out last December, we saw that a staggering 63% of Grade 5 learners lack basic maths comprehension.

 The JumpStart Foundation is expanding its operation, with new programmes commencing in the Eastern Cape and Mpumalanga.
 As an organisation we are committed to addressing specifically maths poverty, which affects at least two-thirds of the 1.2 million children who start Grade 1 in South Africa annually.

 Our hopes for the future

 Based on future system-wide change, our innovation has the potential to impact:

 1.)
 Over 2 million Grade 1-3 learners (6-10 years old, 49% girls) from low income black households per annum, who acquire full numeracy by the time they start Grade 4.
 They continue to benefit as they progress through their schooling careers based on a solid maths foundation.

 2.)
 100,500 Grade 1-3 teachers (majority black female) employed annually in no fee paying schools, who acquire new knowledge & pedagogy and are empowered by an improved classroom environment.
 This impact endures for generations of learners.

 3.)
-Government, which has access to new evidence and impetus to reform policy concerning how maths is taught.
+Government has access to new evidence and impetus to reform policy concerning how maths is taught.